Connect with us

 EJ Harkless scored 24 points including the dagger in UNLV’s 60-52 upset win over No.21 Dayton.

-Subscribe to TPR to get all the latest breaking NCAA football and basketball transfer portal news sent directly to your inbox.
+Subscribe to The Portal Report now to get breaking transfer portal news delivered directly to your inbox.